ricci2511/riccis-homelab-utils/dupescout/README.md

 ## Usage
 The package exposes a single function `Find` which takes a `dupescout.Cfg` struct and returns a slice of duplicate file paths.
+Check out [dedupsc](https://github.com/ricci2511/riccis-homelab-utils/tree/main/dedupsc) for another example of how this package can be used.

 ```go
 package main